lharris4/hk25/content/models/gfdl.md

 ## Model description:

-X-SHiELD is an eXperimental Global Storm Resolving Model (GSRM) or kilometer-scale (K-scale) model run at a sufficiently high global resolution to explicitly simulate individual convection cells.
+X-SHiELD is the eXperimental System for High-resolution prediction on Earth-to-Local Domains, a Global Storm Resolving Model (GSRM) or kilometer-scale (K-scale) model run at a sufficiently high global resolution to explicitly simulate individual convection cells.
+X-SHiELD is a configuration of SHiELD, which couples the nonhydrostatic [GFDL Finite-Volume Cubed-Sphere Dynamical Core (FV3)](www.gfdl.noaa.gov/fv3) to a modified form of NCEP's Global Forecast System (GFS) physical parameterizations, NOAH Land-surface Model, and a mixed-layer ocean.

 X-SHiELD is GFDL’s contribution to the DYAMOND project.
-It has been used in collaboration with AI2 Climate Modeling and Princeton University.
+It has been used in collaboration with AI2 Climate Modeling, Princeton University, and community partners, and represents a key deliverable of the [NOAA Research Global-Nest Initiative](https://www.gfdl.noaa.gov/noaa-research-global-nest-initiative/).

+Key References:

-Cheng, K. Y., et al. (2022).
+- Cheng, K. Y., et al. (2022).
 Impact of warmer sea surface temperature on the global pattern of intense convection: Insights from a global storm resolving model.
 Geophysical Research Letters, 49(16), e2022GL099796.

-Harris, L., et al. (2023).
+- Harris, L., et al. (2023).
 A global survey of rotating convective updrafts in the GFDL X‐SHiELD 2021 global storm resolving model.
 Journal of Geophysical Research: Atmospheres, 128(10), e2022JD037823.

 ### Contact:
 - [Lucas Harris](mailto:Lucas.Harris@noaa.gov)